 Criminology, Law and Society

-Punishment and mass incarceration, employment and prisoner reentry, social inequality, families, criminological theory, demography, new technologies for data collection and analysis
+Punishment and criminal justice contact, employment and reentry, social inequality, technology-assisted methods for data collection, analysis, and intervention

-Naomi Sugie is an Assistant Professor of Criminology, Law and Society (and, by courtesy, Sociology).
-Sugie’s research examines the consequences of incarceration and other forms of criminal justice contact for individuals and their romantic partners.
-She also investigates factors related to criminal behavior and deviance over the life course, from youth through elderly age.
-Sugie approaches her research from a mixed-methods perspective and she is particularly interested in the use of new technologies (e.g., smartphones) to address traditional methodological difficulties for studying hard-to-reach and highly mobile groups.
+Naomi Sugie is an Associate Professor of Criminology, Law and Society (and, by courtesy, Sociology).
+Sugie’s research examines the consequences of incarceration and other forms of criminal justice contact for individuals and their families, with a particular focus on how the criminal justice system influences participation in the labor force, political system, and other governmental institutions.
+Sugie approaches her research from a variety of methodological approaches and she is particularly interested in the use of technology-assisted methods (e.g., smartphones) to address traditional methodological difficulties for studying hard-to-reach and highly mobile groups.
 Her dissertation distributed smartphones to men recently released from prison in Newark, NJ and documented daily job search and employment experiences through real-time surveys.
 See her website on intensive longitudinal data (ILD), which she maintains with Rachel Goldberg, sociology, for resources on ILD analytic methods.